Truss: UK to cap domestic energy prices, end fracking ban

 Associated Press

-LONDON (AP) — Britain’s new Prime Minister Liz Truss announced Thursday that her Conservative government will cap domestic energy prices for homes and businesses to ease a cost-of-living crisis that has left residents across the U.K. facing a bleak winter.
+LONDON (AP) — New British Prime Minister Liz Truss announced Thursday that her Conservative government will cap domestic energy prices for homes and businesses to ease a cost-of-living crisis that has left residents across the United Kingdom facing a bleak winter.

 The moves are a huge government intervention in the economy by Truss, who sees herself as a small-state, free-market conservative.
-She says she favors tax cuts over handouts, but she has been forced to act by the scale of the crisis.
+She says she favors tax cuts over handouts, but she has been forced to act by the scale of the crisis as Russia’s war in Ukraine has sent energy prices surging.

-Truss, who just took office Tuesday, also said she will approve more North Sea oil drilling and lift a ban on fracking to increase the U.K.’s domestic energy supply.
+Truss also said she will approve more North Sea oil drilling and lift a ban on fracking to increase the domestic energy supply.

+It was a huge policy announcement from a prime minister who only took office on Tuesday.
+And it was overshadowed by concerns about the health of 96-year-old Queen Elizabeth II.
+As Truss made her statement in the House of Commons, she was informed that the queen is under medical care and doctors are “concerned” for her health.

+Truss tweeted that “the whole country will be deeply concerned by the news from Buckingham Palace this lunchtime.”

-“We are supporting this country through this winter and next and tackling the root causes of high prices so we are never in the same position again,” Truss told lawmakers in the House of Commons.
+In her energy statement, Truss said “we are supporting this country through this winter and next and tackling the root causes of high prices so we are never in the same position again.”

 Truss said the two-year “energy price guarantee” means average household bills for heating and electricity will be no more than 2,500 pounds ($2,872) a year.

 Bills had been due to rise to 3,500 pounds ($4,000) a year beginning in October, an 80% jump from the current average annual bill of 1,971 pounds.
-Energy costs are skyrocketing because of Russia’s invasion of Ukraine, at a time when many people and businesses are still reeling from the economic aftershocks of COVID-19 and Brexit.
+Energy costs are skyrocketing at a time when many people and businesses are still reeling from the economic aftershocks of COVID-19 and Brexit.

 Business and public institutions like hospitals and schools will also get support, but for six months rather than two years.

 The government says the cap will cut the U.K.’s soaring inflation rate by 4 to 5 percentage points.
-Inflation hit 10.1% in July and has been forecast to rise to 13% before the end of the year.
+Inflation hit 10.1% in July and has been forecast to rise to 13% before the end of the year, triggering a prolonged recession, the Bank of England has said.

 The British government hasn’t said how much the price cap will cost, but estimates have put it at over 100 billion pounds ($116 billion).
 Truss has rejected opposition calls to impose a windfall tax on oil companies’ profits.
 The cap will be paid for out of Treasury funds and by borrowing.